92nqb/monorepo-alle-example/README.md

 ## Reference

-This example has been built by this [blog post](http://nquicenob.github.io/2016/12/22/monorepos-javascript.html)
+This example has been constructed as an example of this post [blog post](http://nquicenob.github.io/2016/12/22/monorepos-javascript.html)

 ## scripts